The Cavender-Bares Lab

 - Phylogeography and conservation

 I am broadly interested in how functional traits of plants link evolutionary history to current ecological processes.
-In particular I seek to understand how the evolutionary and biogeographic history of organisms influences community assembly, species composition and, hence, ecosystem function.
+In particular I seek to understand how the evolutionary and biogeographic history of organisms influences community assembly, species composition and, hence, ecosystem function in the face of global change.
 Currently, my lab is combining phylogenetic and phylogeographic approaches with studies of plant physiological function to understand forces underlying shifts in stress tolerance among closely related species or among populations of the same species.
-I am also leading an NCEAS working group with colleagues from across the LTER network and beyond on "Linking phylogenetic history, plant traits, and environmental gradients at local and continental scales."
+We are also linking functional attributes of species to the ecosystem services they provide, and I am leading a SESYNC working group on the "Macroevolution of Ecosystem Services of Trees."

 Lab Photo - 2012